 Churn is inevitable, but don’t let customers walk before attempting to understand where you can improve.
 A common theory in the customer churn world is that churn is often a result of bad customer service.
 For this reason, it’s a good idea to set up short exit surveys to assess why your customers are leaving.

 Your marketing and sales messaging needs to have an impact.
 On the B2C side, this can get refined in branding and campaigns.
 If you run a B2B business, you’ll want to check in with sales to ensure you are hitting customer pain points along the decision cycle.
-Test your messaging, make sure you have a rock solid understanding of your target market and are creating messaging for your various personas.
-If you are new to developing persona’s, here’s a simple worksheet [in progress] to help you identify ensure you are getting to the pain points of your customer and what drives them.
+Test your messaging, make sure you have a rock-solid understanding of your target market and are creating messaging for your various personas.

 You can increase your lead generation efforts, and therefore your recurring revenue, in a variety of ways—marketing (direct, paid acquisition, content marketing), focused sales efforts, events, partnerships.
 You get the idea.
 Expand the size of your funnel, but make sure not to go too far afield.
 Use your personas and pain points as a litmus test as you expand and test the boundaries of your target market!